splorp/tersus-splorp/readme.md

 # Splorp for Tersus

-An achingly simple child theme built for [Tersus](http://tersustheme.com/)
+An achingly simple child theme for [Tersus](http://tersustheme.com/).

+This theme can be seen in action on [Grant Hutchinson’s personal site](http://splorp.me/).

 ## About